dotnet/csharpstandard/admin/v9-feature-tracker.md

 Rex started with a set of [MS proposals](https://github.com/dotnet/csharplang/tree/main/proposals/csharp-9.0).
 He wrote tests, looked at MS (and other) tutorial pages. **It is quite possible that not everything in any given MS proposal was in fact implemented in that version, and it is also possible that things implemented in a version later on were not spec'd back into the proposal.**

+[Any work done by Rex that has not yet been turned into a Draft PR is stored in a Dropbox folder to which Bill, Mads, and Jon have access.]

 Feature | PR | Status | Effort | Annotation | Notes
 ------- | -- | ------ | ------ | ---------- | ------
 Init accessors ([MS Proposal](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-9.0/init.md))         | [978](https://github.com/dotnet/csharpstandard/pull/978) | SPEC'D | medium | Done |